 FREE CME ACTIVITIES

-To learn more about the oral-systemic connection and earn 8.5 free Category 1 CME credits, join your PA colleagues who have taken advantage of the Smiles for Life oral health curriculum.
+Learn about the oral-systemic connection and earn 8.5 free Category 1 CME credits by joining your PA colleagues who have taken advantage of the Smiles for Life oral health curriculum.

-Learn about the impact of oral health and chronic diseases, such as diabetes and cardiovascular disease, in AAPA’s Learning Central.
+Learn about the impact of oral health with free CME developed for and by PAs in AAPA’s Learning Central, including:

 Educators can earn PI-CME credit by integrating oral health into their curriculum; learn more about PAEA’s Oral Health PI-CME module.